What is neonatal death?

 A neonatal death might affect other members of your family – children, grandparents and other relatives.
 You can decide whether you want to invite them to spend time with your baby.

-Doctors, nurses, midwives, social workers, pastoral carers and your chosen funeral directors will help you with the things you need and want to do after your baby’s death.
+Doctors, nurses, midwives, social workers, pastoral carers, bereavement midwives and funeral directors will help you with the things you need and want to do after your baby’s death.
+This includes organising a funeral.

-When you’re ready to say goodbye to your baby, your hospital and chosen funeral directors will coordinate your baby’s move to a funeral home.
-Your baby will be cared for with dignity and respect, just like any other person.
+Your hospital and chosen funeral directors will coordinate your baby’s move to a funeral home.
+Your baby will be cared for with dignity and respect.

 While your baby is at the funeral home, you can still visit your baby up until the burial or cremation.
 Speak to your funeral director, who can arrange this for you.

 After birth, you might have some vaginal bleeding for 5-10 days.
-For some women, this can last up to six weeks.
+This can last up to 6 weeks.
 This is normal.
 It’s important to see a GP or obstetrician if you have:

 - heavy bleeding that doesn’t stop